James Wilder Jr.: Edmonton Elks

 On February 9, 2021, Wilder came out of retirement to sign a one-year contract with the Edmonton Elks.
 Wilder played in 12 games for the Elks in 2021, serving as the team's starting running back carrying the ball 142 times for 770 yards and two touchdowns.
 He also caught 28 passes for 226 yards and one receiving touchdown.
-On January 24, 2022 Wilder and the Elks agreed to a one-year contract extension.
+On January 24, 2022, Wilder and the Elks agreed to a one-year contract extension.
 Wilder played in only three games during the 2022 season as his season was cut short by a neck injury which will require surgery in order to play professional football again.
+On March 29, 2023, the Elks released Wilder.

 Personal

 His father James Wilder Sr. was an NFL running back for the Tampa Bay Buccaneers.
 In January 2014, James Wilder launched his clothing line, I Am Wilder Apparel.
-Wilder Jr. and Wilder Sr. also announced that they would be opening and lending their names to a training facility in Tampa Bay, which help prompt Wilder's decision to retire, stating, "I have a lot of tread on the tires, but it's a decision I have to make right now."
+Wilder Jr. and Wilder Sr. also announced that they would be opening and lending their names to a training facility in Tampa Bay, which helped prompt Wilder's initial retirement, stating, "I have a lot of tread on the tires, but it's a decision I have to make right now."

 Wilder has also participated in activism.
 He was a frequent protester in Houston during Black Lives Matter demonstrations following the murder of George Floyd.
 Wilder also started the #RunWILDERForACure hashtag once he assumed the starting tailback role in 2017, challenging other CFL running backs to donate a dollar for every yard they gained and $100 for each touchdown they scored towards breast cancer research.
 Several NFL rushers also joined in the initiative.

-Wilder participated in at least the first three seasons of this CFL career.
+He was previously the head football coach at Chamberlain High School in Tampa.